-6 COMPOSITION Collaborative Manufacturing Services Ontology
+6. COMPOSITION Collaborative Manufacturing Services Ontology

 This section consists of two sub-sections.
-The first one is a brief analysis of the well-known ontologies in manufacturing and e-commerce domains which selected and imported to COMPOSITION's Ontology.
-The second part is a thorough analysis of COMPOSITION's Collaborative Manufacturing Services Ontology.
+The first one is a brief analysis of the well-known ontologies in manufacturing and e-commerce domains, which selected and imported to COMPOSITION's Collaborative Manufacturing Services Ontology.
+The second part is a thorough analysis of the design of COMPOSITION's Collaborative Manufacturing Services Ontology.
 Both the methodology has been followed for Ontology's development and the Ontology's specifications are analysed.
+Furthermore, the COMPOSITION's Ontology has further extended and re-engineered after the import of existing ontologies in order to meet the requirements of the project.
+This process is described in this chapter as well.